-We have three regular grant cycles per year: Fall and Spring Small Grants for up to $5,000 and Large Grants for up to $15,000.
+We have three regular grant cycles per year, in the Fall, Winter and Spring.
+Both Small Grants for up to $5,000 and Large Grants for up to $15,000 are available during each grant cycle.
 Please see NEF Grant Programs for more information about our grants.

 In addition to our regular grant programs, we also work with the school district on Collaborative Initiatives, projects of a larger scope, expense, and time-frame.
 Unlike regular grants where we simply receive an application, Collaborative Initiatives are projects that are developed by both NEF and NPS representatives.
 See About NEF Initiatives for more information.